Frequently Asked Questions

 Yes.
 We have helped many clients optimize their Social Security payouts.

 Can you help me decide if I should take a pension or a buyout?

 Yes.
 Analyzing whether to take a buyout instead of a pension is complex and done for clients, without charge.

 Can I get a 529 College Plan for my children through you?

 Yes, we can open 529 Plans for your children and your grandchildren.
 We use the 529 Plan offered by American Funds.
 It is rated highly because of its low cost, large number of investment choices and consistently good performance.
 If you already have a 529 Plan, we will be glad to manage it for you or, if advantageous to you, we can move it to the American Funds plan.

 How often do you report performance?

-Your account positions, transactions and balances are updated every second throughout the business day.
-You can view your account online on our website.
+Your account positions, transactions and balances are updated every second throughout the day.
+You can easily view your account online on our website.